NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 origin	git@github.com:<ORGANISATION>/countries.git (push)
 ~~~
 {: .output}

-> ## If you tried copying the command above...
->
-> You will have to replace '<ORGANISATION>' with the Organisation
-> your instructor provided you with at the beginning of this lesson.
->
-{: .callout}

 Now that we have cloned the repository we will be able to suggest changes to this repository using a pull request.
 Each person will update their country's file with a National Dish (food for which the country is famous).
 Hint: It's fine to make something up or search the internet.